Air Canada Flight 621: Aircraft

+Crew

+The captain was 50-year-old Peter Cameron Hamilton, who had logged 20,990 hours of flying time, 2,899 hours of which were logged on the Douglas DC-8.
+The first officer was 40-year-old Donald Rowland, who had logged 9,323 hours of flying time, 5,626 of which were logged on the Douglas DC-8.
+The flight engineer was 28-year-old Harry Gordon Hill, who had logged 1,284 hours of flying time, 1,045 of which were logged on the Douglas DC-8.

 History

 Captain Peter Cameron Hamilton and First Officer Donald Rowland had flown on various flights together before, and had an ongoing discussion on when to arm the ground spoilers.
 They agreed that they did not like arming the spoilers at the beginning of the final approach, as specified in the checklist, fearing it could lead to an inadvertent spoiler deployment.
 The captain preferred not arming them at all, but directly deploying them once on the ground, while the co-pilot preferred arming them during the landing flare.
 Neither procedure was approved, as the spoilers should have been armed in the pre-landing check.
 The flight engineer, Harry Gordon Hill, correctly called for the spoiler deployment as evidenced in the CVR transcript.

 When executed just above the runway, the landing flare procedure arrests the aircraft's descent just prior to touchdown.
 By raising the aircraft's nose (pitching up), lift momentarily increases, reducing the descent rate, and the main wheels may then gently contact the runway.
 During the flare, pilots normally retard the throttles to idle to reduce engine thrust.
 A squat switch within the main landing gear then signals the touchdown and automatically deploys the spoilers, if armed.
 This destroys any remaining lift and helps the aircraft slow down.

 The pilots made an agreement that, when the captain was piloting the aircraft, the first officer would deploy the spoilers on the ground as the captain preferred, and when the first officer was piloting the aircraft, the captain would arm them on the flare as the co-pilot preferred.